 Ana Villagomez Artist Statement: "To me, one of the most overwhelming feelings of joy comes from being able to decide what two things should be nailed together and which should not.
 From a young age I started taking things apart.
 I broke furniture, toys, cups, plates, movies, anything.
 I did with these pieces whatever I felt like; I put them together however I wanted, and I've been doing that ever since.
 When I come across an object that gives me an irrepressible feeling of sadness, I take it apart.
 I cut them, shape them, and change their surface.
 I use these scraps to build entirely new and large scale objects; objects that are created because for whatever reason I decided that they should be.
 Whether the pieces I create are representational or abstract, they are all part of uncontainable feelings within me from thoughts of the present or past memories, and particularly memories that were abandoned for too long.
 My work is the only successful outlet I've ever had for these feelings.
 When I make these pieces I am the one in control.
 When I see them complete in their large scale and I reflect on the arduous physical process of making them, I don't feel small or weak or inferior, and, for me, this is the ultimate feeling of comfort and happiness."
 Artist Website

-If you are interested in showing your work in the Women's Studies suite, please contact Maria and Tracy at WGSS@uh.edu.
+If you are interested in showing your work in the Women's Studies suite, please email WGSS@uh.edu.